 This post may contain affiliate links.
 Please read our disclosure policy.

-A stack of four soft ginger cookies plated on a metal tray.
+four ginger cookies stacked on a plate.

 Why You’ll Love This Recipe